Activate PayPal for Shopify as a payment method

 - Shopify Payments: Is available in many countries, but not worldwide.
 It supports common payment methods such as credit and debit cards as well as local payment options in certain regions.

 - PayPal: Recognized worldwide and available in over 200 countries.
-Many customers rely on PayPal, which can increase the conversion rate.
+Many customers trust the company, which can increase the conversion rate.

 My recommendation: Include all common payment methods